Symphony No. 8 (Schubert): Third and fourth movements

 The fragment of the scherzo intended as the third movement returns to the tonic B minor, with a G major trio.
 The first 30 measures are preserved in full score, but the entire rest of the scherzo proper (both strains) only in short score.
 Only the first strain of the trio exists, and that as a mere unadorned, unharmonized single melodic line.
 The second strain is entirely absent.
+The sketches of the scherzo were performed by Takashi Asahina with the Osaka Philharmonic Orchestra in the Minoh Civic Hall on 17 January 1972.

 After Hüttenbrenner's release of the two completed movements of the Unfinished to Herbeck, some music historians and scholars took much trouble to "prove" the composition complete even in the truncated two-movement form, and indeed that abbreviated structure alone has captivated the listening public to consider it as one of Schubert's most cherished compositions.
 The fact that classical tradition was unlikely to accept that a symphony could end in a different key from the one it began in (with the B minor first movement and the E major finale by default incomplete), and the even more undeniable fact that Schubert had begun a third movement in B minor (leaving precisely 30 bars of fully orchestrated scherzo and 112 succeeding bars in short score), stands against the view that the two completed movements can legitimately stand alone.

 Reception

-Reviewing the premiere of the symphony in 1865, the music critic Eduard Hanslick wrote:

-He ended by stressing that the symphony is among Schubert's most beautiful instrumental works.
+Reviewing the premiere of the symphony in 1865, the music critic Eduard Hanslick stressed that the music is among Schubert's "most beautiful":